Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 Normally Closed Relay

-For example, the headlights of a car may be controlled by a normally closed relay that is activated when the ignition switch is turned off.
-When the ignition switch is turned off, the relay is energized, and the contacts open, causing the headlights to turn off.
+For example, the headlights of a car may be managed by an NC (Normally-Closed) relay that is activated when the ignition switch is turned off.
+When the ignition switch is turned off, the relay is energized, and the links open, causing the headlights to turn off.
 This ensures that the headlights are not left on accidentally, which could drain the car’s battery.

 Normally Closed Relay Symbol